or Tarzan from a vine

 The Fall Guy, (1981-1986), was an Action Series and an early example of the genre's popularity in The '80s.
 It grants the people who do the dangerous stuff on set their well-deserved limelight, and while it's at it, it takes the occasional chance to lampoon Hollywood and also allows for loads of Cameos.
-It was created by Glen A. Larson, whom also served as executive producer, was produced by Glen A. Larson Productions and 20th Century Fox (this was his first series he didn't do at Universal), and ran on ABC from 1981-86.
+It was created by Glen A. Larson, who also served as executive producer, was produced by Glen A. Larson Productions and 20th Century Fox (this was his first series he didn't do at Universal), and ran on ABC from 1981-86.

 The main characters:

 - Colt Seavers (Lee Majors) is an experienced Hollywood stuntman who discovered that life in Southern California, moreso in Hollywood, is too expensive to afford as just a fall guy, so he moonlights as a Bounty Hunter.
-He spends most of the time of an episode hunting criminals who were bailed out, escaped, got back into crime, and defend themselves against whoever wants to take them back to jail with weapon force.
+He spends most of the time of an episode hunting criminals who were bailed out, escaped, got back into crime, and defend themselves against whoever wants to take them back to jail with deadly force.
 Lee Majors also sings the theme song (he also performs it on camera in one episode).

 - Jody Banks (Heather Thomas) is probably one of Hollywood's hottest stuntwomen.
 She was the only other member of Colt's stunt team before Howie showed up.

 - Howie "Kid" Munson (Douglas Barr) is Colt's little cousin.
 He had about a zillion jobs, none for longer than a year, before he came to Hollywood to try his hand at being a stuntman together with Colt, much to the latter's dismay.
 He also tries to hit on Jody, much to her dismay.